-- Learn how Equifax classifies data, including personal information, and follow the company's requirements for protecting data both internally and when sharing externally for legitimate business purposes. - Protect the confidentiality of personal information of current and former colleagues, as well as job applicants, business partners, customers and consumers. - Never share colleagues' information with individuals within the company who do not have a need to know or with individuals outside the Company. - Don't access, discuss or share confidential information unless there is a legitimate business reason to do so. - Return or destroy personal information that is no longer required by you for business reasons in accordance with our Global Records Retention Policy. - Immediately report to your manager any loss or inadvertent disclosure of employee information.
+- Learn about the types of information which are given heightened protection by the law and Company policy (such as personally identifiable information, like social security numbers and bank account numbers) and protect them through appropriate means (such as encryption or other types of limited access). - Protect the confidentiality of personal information of current and former colleagues, as well as job applicants, business partners and customers. - Never share colleagues' information outside the Company. - Don't access, discuss or share confidential information unless there is a legitimate business reason to do so. - Return or destroy personal information that is no longer required by you for business reasons in accordance with our records retention policies. - Only share confidential employee information within the Company if you have made sure it will be appropriately protected. - Immediately report to a manager any loss or inadvertent disclosure of employee information.

 - Unintentional exposure of confidential information in public settings such as on phone calls or while working on your laptop. - The loss of control of confidential information.
-When sending personal information, both internally and externally, ensure that the disclosure is for legitimate business purpose, the data is adequately protected per the Equifax Technical Requirements, and if sending personal information to a different jurisdiction, you have authorization to do so.
+When sending personal information across borders or to third parties, make sure that the transmissions are for legitimate business reasons, it complies with Equifax Security policies, and that they comply with local laws in both jurisdictions.